Generic selectors

 Or you could always place an order and have it delivered on the day you get back.

-9. souvenirs
+9. Souvenirs

 We’ve all brought back small mementoes from previous trips.
 The trouble is, they’re usually junk.

-If they’re not treasured items, it’s time to say goodbye.
+If they’re not treasured items, it’s time to say goodbye. 👋

-10. holiday photos
+10. Holiday photos

-It’s wonderful to capture the magic.
+It’s wonderful to capture the magic. ✨

-But the truth is, when enough time has passed, you won’t remember where or why you took certain photos, or you’ll have duplicates of the same thing.
+When enough time has passed, you won’t even remember where or why you took certain photos.

 Choose a trip you took a few years ago and delete all the photos from it that don’t elicit the same excited feeling.

 (A tiny caveat here: Think twice before deleting a photo of yourself just because you don’t think you look good in it.
-A few more years will soften your self criticism, and you’ll be glad you have pictures of what you looked like “way back when” to show your grandkids.)
+A few more years will soften your self criticism, and you’ll be glad you have pictures of what you looked like way back when to show your grandkids.)

 PIN IT:

-10 Easy Items To Toss Before Traveling • Things To Declutter In August • August Decluttering
+10 Easy Items To Toss Before Traveling • Things To Declutter In August • August Decluttering • What to declutter in August

 Related Posts